ThePrez/prometheus-exporter-jdbc/README.md

 # JDBC Prometheus Exporter

-Prometheus exporter for IBM i and databases.
+Prometheus exporter for IBM i and other databases.
 This provides an interface for passive metrics collection.
 That is, Prometheus can scrape this exporter for metrics.

 Any JDBC driver may be used as a data source for Prometheus.
 The metrics are customizable.
 Any numeric metric available through SQL can be monitored using this client!